ringcentral/engage-digital-api-docs/docs/voice/leads/batch-load.md

 See the [authentication pages](../basics/authentication) for the [current system API](../basics/auth-ringcentral) and [legacy system API](../basics/auth-legacy) for more.

+> Note: to enumerate a list of Campaigns for the `campaignId` path property, section "Enumerating Campaigns" below.

-The JSON body is referenced as `LeadListProcessingRequest` in the OpenAPI spec and consists of a set of options along with an array of leads in the `uploadLeads` property
+The JSON body consists of a set of options along with an array of leads in the `uploadLeads` property

 Some key options for the request body include: